 After an extensive total cost of ownership analysis comparing on-premise hosted Exchange versus cloud-based Microsoft 365 and Google Apps, Brake Supply selected Google Apps through an agreement with Agosto.

-Alex explored several competitive options before going with Google and had a challenging experience with Microsoft.
-“They would have you believe that the easiest path is just to stay on their systems, but in all the white papers and case studies I read from their perspective, they didn’t demonstrate a deficiency with Google - except it just wasn’t Outlook.
+Alex explored several competitive options before going with Google, due to the challenging experience he had with Microsoft.
+“They would have you believe that the easiest path is just to stay on their systems, but in all the white papers and case studies I read from their perspective, they didn’t demonstrate a deficiency with Google – except it just wasn’t Outlook.
 They didn’t seem forward-thinking and did not show me efficiencies.
 Their whole pitch was about their enterprise agreement and licenses.
 They never let me know how it was going to help my business.”

-When Alex contacted Google, the discussion revolved around what Google Apps could do for his business, including cost savings estimates and how Google’s collaborative environment could increase productivity and innovation.
-The values were in line with what Alex was looking and he accepted an introduction to Agosto.
+Now, when Alex contacted Google, the discussion revolved around what Google Apps could do for his business.
+This included cost savings estimates and how Google’s collaborative environment could increase productivity and innovation.
+The values were in line with what Alex was looking for and he accepted an introduction to Agosto.
 As he went through the talks with Google and Agosto, he was reassured.

 Alex was impressed with Agosto’s project management and treatment of change management.
 Agosto set expectations accurately and training went well; Alex says it was actually entertaining and engaging.
 A month after training, Alex spoke to a colleague in a particularly change-resistant office, who told him to make sure to let the Agosto trainer’s boss know that he did an excellent job.
 To hear this from one of his toughest internal customers was really encouraging.